Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Conjectures and speculations

-Recent conjectures about Landau--Ginzburg model give some hints for finding the mirror partner.
+For a quasi-Fano threefold $X$ with anticanonical fibration, $W_X : X \ra \mbp^1$.
+We have built a Calabi--Yau threefold $\Xi_X$.
+Let us assume that there is a quasi-Fano threefold $Y$ with anticanonical fibration such that $\Xi_Y$ is a mirror partner of $\Xi_X$.
+In this section, we discuss how those two quasi-Fano threefolds $X, Y$ should be related.
+This section is speculative and is intended for explaining how the author came up with the relations (\ref{eqna}), (\ref{eqnb}) and (\ref{eqn2}) that serve as hints in constructing the threefold $Y_{\Delta^\circ}$ in Section \ref{sec3-2} so that the Calabi--Yau threefolds $\Xi_{X_\Delta}$, $\Xi_{Y_{\Delta^\circ}}$ satisfy the relation (\ref{mirrorrel}).

+We start with recent conjectures about Landau--Ginzburg models.
 A \emph{Landau--Ginzburg model} is a pair $(Z, W)$, where $Z$ is a quasi-projective manifold and $W:Z \ra \mbc$ is a fibration (called \emph{superpotential} ) whose generic fiber is a Calabi--Yau manifold of codimension one.

 In \cite{DoHaTh} (and also in \cite{Au} for simpler case), an interesting conjecture has been made: